pettersand/builder/devlog.md

 ## 23/11-23

 Busy still.
 Focused on my job search.
 Though finally some time for project work again.

+### Worked On:

+1. Added self as client for testing purposes.
+2. Set up data handling for saving step 1, and planned data flow / process

+### Thoughts:

+Since I will be gunning for a MVP first, planning out the data flow proved to be difficult.
+I've opted for keeping it simple, and ensuring I can add to it in more detail on my second pass of the Builder process.
+So Foundation now, and then heavy data flow and planning once I can start testing and adding the workout program to the first step, as well as more comprehensive client data.
+I made this choice simply because the program data is a part of step1, and not having any program data will affect the thought process of the development.

 ## 19/11-23